Georgia tests new voting system before ambitious 2020 switch

 But Marks said poll observers for the Coalition for Good Governance saw many voters scan ballots without bothering to check them for accuracy.
 If computer-generated ballots are cast without voters reviewing them, she said, audits are meaningless because “you don’t know what the voter intended.”

-Advocates and individual Georgia voters who sued over the state’s old machines are now challenging the new ones in court.
-They have requests pending, asking the judge to stop the statewide rollout of the new machines.
+Advocates, including Marks’ group, and individual Georgia voters who sued over the state’s old machines are now challenging the new ones in court.
+They are asking the judge to stop the statewide rollout of the new machines.

-That’s why Cobb County in suburban Atlanta is running a different test Tuesday, using hand-marked paper ballots that are scanned electronically.
-That option is Georgia’s backup plan for 2020 if the judge rules against the new machines.
+The judge also ordered Cobb County in suburban Atlanta to run a different test Tuesday, using hand-marked paper ballots that are scanned electronically.
+That’s the kind of system Marks’ group is recommending, but the judge ordered it tested only as a fallback, in case Georgia doesn’t have the new machines ready for the March primaries.

 Bynum reported from Savannah, Georgia.